rupert/sdet-c19-test/README.md

 covid_app/
   model.py       ← module to compute probabilities
-  dataset.py     ← module to read the dataset from the filesystem validation.py  ← validate incoming requests
+  dataset.py     ← module to read the dataset from the filesystem validation.py  ← module to validate incoming requests

 tests/
   unit/          ← unit tests